North Island kōkako

-The North Island kōkako (Callaeas wilsoni) is an endangered forest bird which is endemic to the North Island of New Zealand.
+The North Island kōkako (Callaeas wilsoni) is a forest bird endemic to the North Island of New Zealand.
 It is grey in colour, with a small black mask.
-It has blue wattles (although this colour develops with age: in the young of this bird they are actually coloured a light pink).
+Adults have distinctive blue wattles.
 Because of its wattle, the bird is sometimes locally called the blue-wattled crow, although it is not a corvid.
+The name "kōkako" comes from its vocalization: the bird's main call has been described as a "slow, rich 'ko-ka-ko-o-o-o', tailing off at the end".